My first day with Samsung's improved Galaxy Fold

 There is, of course, a cut-out notch in the top left corner (assuming you're holding it in landscape orientation, and in the upper right corner when it's in portrait mode).
 I'm quite used to notches and cut-outs now from the recent iPhones and the Galaxy S10 Plus, so this really wasn't a problem for me and it didn't spoil my viewing.
 If you don't like notches on other phones, odds are you won't love it here either.
 At least there's so much screen that the notch takes up relatively less space than on other devices.

-Later on in the day, I was navigating my way through Soho, trying to find an office for a meeting.
-In the cab on the way there it was great seeing Google Maps displayed on that massive screen.
+Later on in the day, I was navigating my way through London's maze-like Soho district, trying to find an office for a meeting.
+In the taxi on the way there it was great seeing Google Maps displayed on that massive screen.
 Out on the street, however, I didn't want to gingerly carry a massive -- and expensive -- device so openly, so I snapped it shut and used the 4.6-inch outer display.

 And here's our review of the Galaxy Fold's original design, with many more details about what it's like to use a foldable phone.